-Since 1992, the Comer Family Foundation has offered a grant making program to support comprehensive harm reduction programs that improve the health and wellness of people who use drugs.
+Since 1992, the Comer Family Foundation has offered a grantmaking program to support comprehensive harm reduction programs that improve the health and wellness of people who use drugs.
 These programs provide free sterile syringes, safer smoking and snorting kits, education, and community wraparound services to reduce opioid overdose and the transmission of HIV and viral hepatitis.

 For Syringe Service Program Grant Applicants

+Syringe Service Programs applications are accepted on May 1 and on November 1 of each calendar year.
+Please note that we do not accept unsolicited proposals.
 Please review the application guidelines and follow the detailed instructions for grant applications.

 For Current Grantees